Dexter Marsh Wildlife Management Area

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

-Situated seven miles west of Watertown, just off Route 180, at the head of the Black River Bay, Dexter Marsh is strictly a wetland area consisting of lands primarily underwater.
-Easily accessible from three state boat launching facilities; Perch River off Co Rt 59, Muskellunge Creek on State Route 180 and Lloyds Landing off Old Military Road.
+Dexter Marsh Wildlife Management Area (WMA) The primary purposes of the Dexter Marsh WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This WMA is strictly a wetland area consisting of lands primarily underwater.
 This 1350-acre marsh is a popular fish and waterfowl area.
 Northern pike, bass and panfish are found in the shallow to deep water, and a variety of ducks, black terns, shore birds and marsh waders utilize the sparse cattail marsh which characterizes this Lake Ontario bay.
-Canada geese are often seen during their migration.
-Bald eagles are occasionally seen over the marsh.

 The Muskellunge Creek hand launch is accessible to people with disabilities.
 There is a designated accessible parking spot with a path onto the dock.
 There is no accessible port-a-john at this location.
 In the springtime, water is usually deep enough to launch a small boat, kayak or canoe.
 Lower water levels in summer can limit access to the marsh.